StarPlayrX/bigmac/README.md

 4. Use Start up disk (top left to select your installation)

-## Big Mac install scripts can run from recovery a disk
+## Big Mac install scripts can run from a recovery or installer disk
-1. Use a second USB drive and put Big Mac on it
+1. Use a second USB drive and put Big Mac on it.
+2. Omit sudo
-2. cd /Volumes
+3. cd /Volumes
-3. ls -a
+4. ls -a
-4. `cd bigmac.master`
+5. `cd bigmac.master`
-5. Follow Pre-Install or Post-Install track.
+6. Follow Pre-Install or Post-Install track.

 ## Videos